Check out our open positions!

 Non-Discrimination

-We will not discriminate against you for exercising any of your rights under the CCPA.
-Unless permitted by the CCPA, we will not:
+We will not discriminate or retaliate against you for exercising any of your rights under the CCPA.

 Other California Privacy Rights

 Griffis reserves the right to amend this Supplemental Privacy Policy at our discretion at any time.
 When we make changes to this Supplemental Privacy Policy, we will post the Supplemental Privacy Policy on the Sites and update the Supplemental Privacy Policy’s effective date.
-Your continued use of our websites following the posting of changes constitutes your acceptance of such changes.
+If we materially change this Privacy Policy in a way that affects how we use or disclose your personal data, we will provide a prominent notice of such changes and the effective date of the changes before making them.

 We welcome your questions, comments and concerns about privacy.
 Please contact us at webmaster@griffisresidential.com with your feedback pertaining to privacy.